eduncan911/podcast/README.md

 ```
 Author represents a named author and email.

-For iTunes compiance, both Name and Email are required.
+For iTunes compliance, both Name and Email are required.